-A copy of the most recent electrical installation condition report (EICR) must be provided to both new and retained tenants.
+A copy of the most recent electrical installation condition report (EICR) must be provided to both new and retained tenants within 28 days of receiving the report.

-If the inspection reveals any action that needs to be taken, this remedial work must be carried out within 28 days.
+If the inspection reveals any action that needs to be taken, this remedial work must be carried out within 28 days (or less if specified in the report).
+A copy of the EICR must be provided to the local council within seven days if requested.

 It must meet British Standard BS 7671, with appropriate certification issued.
 You can find out more about periodic inspections in Section 5 of this guide.